mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m a
 ```

 First, we specify how to consume indentation.
-An important thing to note
+An important thing to note here
-here is that this space-consuming parser *must* consume newlines as well,
+is that this space-consuming parser *must* consume newlines as well, while
-while tokens (reference token and indented tokens) should not normally
+tokens (the reference token and the indented tokens) should not normally
 consume newlines after them.

-As you can see, the second argument allows us to parse reference token and
+As you can see, the second argument allows us to parse the reference token and
 return a data structure that tells `indentBlock` what to do next.
 There are
 several options: